For the Love of Dogs

 “Oh Abby, what a good doggie, what a sweet girl, what a lovey puppy dog.”
 I burbled into her shaggy face, and she wagged her large plume of a reddish blond tail.
 Abby is anything but a puppy, but she has an innocence and sweetness that could melt the cold heart of the Grinch.

 I couldn’t keep Abby for myself.
-Alex and I shared our wildly different stress responses, why not share the love?
+My husband and I shared our wildly different stress responses, why not share the love?

 “Would you like to go to the dog park and meet Abby?”